Fandy-ust/Solar-Energy-Prediction-Through-Transformer-Time-Series-Forcasting-/README.md

 * light intensity is uniform at the solar panel.
 * Panel efficiency is independent to size of power station.

 Solar power generation should be directly proportional to the total panel area.
 We carefully chose a standard total panel area with range of power generation 0-20kW.
 It is observed that power stations with similar total panel area have similar range of power generation, as the power data span through several years, every station have been through similar peak light intensity.
-Therefore we could directly scale the power data from it's original range to standard range as input for model. an intuitive way is to think it as switching from power to power per m^2.
+Therefore we could directly scale the power data from it's original range to standard range as input for model.
+An intuitive way is to think it as switching from power to power per m^2.

 The weather data and solar irradiance provided are citywised instead of stationwised.
-We tried to include every stations in a city as training samples, but found model confusing the input-output relationship.
+We tried to include every stations in a city as training samples, but found model being confused by the input-output relationship.
 At any instant, the model recieve identical input (airtemperature, solar irradiance .etc) from stations in same city, is required to generate different output (power).
-We decided to select one station per city to avoid such confusion.
+Thus, We decided to select one station per city to avoid such confusion.
 For stations in a city, we trained a simple LSTM model to predict future power generation and evaluated their performance on stations of other cities.
 The one with most reasonable R^2 and RMSE was chosen.
 5 stations from 5 cities were selected as training samples.
 The validation set and test set was randomly extracted and removed from the 5 stations.

 The provided dataset consists empty strings as power generation.
-Some unrecorded power generation due to the absence of sunlight during night were filled with 0.
-The other "empty" power generation at noon, appearing as loss of data, were remained unfilled.
-There "NaN" values to computer are marked and masked during training.
+Some unrecorded power generation data due to the absence of sunlight during night were filled with 0.
+The other "empty" power generation at noon, appearing likely as a loss of data, were remained unfilled.
+These "NaN" values to computer are marked and masked during training.

 ### Feature Engineering